H7O/DB2RestAPI/README.md

 The system automatically:
 - Connects to the SFTP server using credentials from `file_management.xml`
+- Locates the file by combining both `base_path` and `relative_path`
-- Downloads the file as a stream
+- Opens a stream to the SFTP file
-- Streams it directly to the client
+- Streams it directly to the client with minimal memory usage (only an 81KB buffer)

 #### 3. Download from Database (Base64)